Chapter 4

 Let us notice the following verses,

-1 God made it even clearer through Malachi that it will be Him that comes to the people of Israel.
-He further states that He was going to come to His temple, that is the physical temple in Jerusalem.
+1 … God made it even clearer through Malachi that it will be Him that will come to the people of Judah.
+He further stated that He will come to His temple, which is a reference to the Temple that was going to be rebuilt after the people of Judah returned from their Babylonian captivity.

-2-3 God asked the question of who will be able to stand when He appears.
-The reason for the question was because He foretells that when He comes will purify the "sons of Levi."
-The significance of this is that the "sons of Levi" had two functions: (a) they were the priests who offered the sacrifices to God and (b) they also were put in charge of the temple and its services.
-Also, notice that our God stated that after He does this purification He will then have men who will provide offerings in righteousness.
+2-3 … God asked the question of who will be able to stand when He appears.
+The reason for the question was because He foretold that when He comes He will purify the "sons of Levi."
+The significance of this is twofold: (1) A portion of the Levites were the priests who offered the sacrifices to God and (2) The remaining Levites were in charge of the temple and various services.
+It is important to note, God stated that after this purification He will then have men who will provide offerings in righteousness and therefore acceptable to Him.

-In examining the above prophecy through Malachi we find there was a twofold message.
+In examining the above prophecies one discovers there was a twofold message.
 The first message was that before the Lord will be revealed a messenger would come to prepare the way for Him.
 The second message was that when He comes to His temple He will purify the "sons of Levi."
 In other words, He was going to purify those who were called to minister to Him.

 To explore John the Baptist's activities that prepared the way for the Lord we will,